gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     //api_key.setApiKeyPrefix("Token");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    List<Integer> shopSectionIds = Arrays.asList(); // List<Integer> | A list of numeric IDS for all sections in a specific Etsy shop.
+    List<Long> shopSectionIds = Arrays.asList(); // List<Long> | A list of numeric IDS for all sections in a specific Etsy shop.
-    Integer limit = 25; // Integer | The maximum number of results to return.
+    Long limit = 25L; // Long | The maximum number of results to return.
-    Integer offset = 0; // Integer | The number of records to skip before selecting the first result.
+    Long offset = 0L; // Long | The number of records to skip before selecting the first result.
     String sortOn = "created"; // String | The value to sort a search result of listings on.
 NOTE: sort_on only works when combined with one of the search options (keywords, region, etc.).
     String sortOrder = "asc"; // String | The ascending(up) or descending(down) order to sort listings by.
 NOTE: sort_order only works when combined with one of the search options (keywords, region, etc.). try {